 Civil Rights: Kenyon College does not discriminate in its educational programs and activities on the basis of race, color, national origin, ancestry, sex, gender, gender identity, gender expression, sexual orientation, disability, age, religion, medical condition, veteran status, marital status, genetic information, or any other characteristic protected by institutional policy or state, local, or federal law.
 The requirement of non-discrimination in educational programs and activities extends to employment and admission.

 Statement on Names and Pronouns: As noted by the Office for Civil Rights, Kenyon College is committed to diversity, inclusion, equity and non-discrimination.
 Many people might use a name that is different from their current legal name.
 In all areas of campus, we refer to people by the names, in addition to the pronouns, that they use for themselves.
 Students are invited to share their names and the pronouns that they use.
 Students are also encouraged to use gender-neutral language, if they aren’t sure of someone’s pronouns.
 For more information on Kenyon’s commitment to diversity and non-discrimination, please refer to the Office for Civil Rights and/or the Office of Diversity, Equity, and Inclusion.

 For additional help contact Visiting Artist/ Contemporary Technology Specialist Emily Zeller (individual appointments available) Contact Emily at Zellere@kenyon.edu or at her office in Horvitz Hall.
 Teaching Assistants are also available in the digital studio several nights a week (look for schedule).

 Textbooks, Tutorials and Supplies:

-A History of Art and Technology, (by Esslinger, online at esslingersclasses.com)
+A History of Art and Technology, (video presentations by Prof. Esslinger, online at esslingersclasses.com

 Multiple Tutorials at esslingersclasses.com